Professor Greg Wallace teaches constitutional law with an emphasis on religious freedom, the right to arms, and free speech.

-He received the LL.M. and S.J.D. degrees from the University of Virginia School of Law.
+He received the S.J.D. and LL.M. degrees from the University of Virginia School of Law.
 His doctoral dissertation was entitled “Higher Call: Foundations of Religious Freedom in American Constitutionalism.”
-He received his J.D. degree with high honors from the University of Arkansas at Little Rock School of Law.
+He received his J.D. degree with high honors from the University of Arkansas at Little Rock School of Law, where he graduated first in his class.
 He also has an M.A. degree with honors from Dallas Theological Seminary.

 Before joining the Campbell Law faculty in 1995, Professor Wallace served as a law clerk to United States District Judge Susan Webber Wright.

 He is co-author of the third edition and online chapters of Firearms Law and the Second Amendment: Regulation, Rights, and Policy, a law school textbook and treatise.
 His writings have been published in several law reviews, including the Tennessee Law Review, Florida State Law Review, and Penn State Law Review.
 He has received the Dean’s Award for Faculty Excellence in Research.

 Professor Wallace is a member of the North Carolina Advisory Committee to the United States Civil Rights Commission and the North Carolina Chief Justice’s Commission on Professionalism.
 He has served on the North Carolina House of Representatives Select Committee on Community Relations, Law Enforcement and Justice and the North Carolina Supreme Court Advisory Committee on Permissible Political Conduct by Judges and Judicial Candidates.